Booth Mansion

 Booth Mansion is a former town house at 28–34 Watergate Street, Chester, Cheshire, England.
 It contains a portion of the Chester Rows, is recorded in the National Heritage List for England as a designated Grade I listed building, and is included in the English Heritage Archive.
 Its frontage was built in 1700 in Georgian style but much medieval material remains behind it.

 History

 In 1700 George Booth rebuilt two medieval houses as his town house.
 He built a frontage in Georgian style, but behind this much of the medieval fabric was retained.
 The frontage was angled into the street so that the house could be seen better from Chester Cross; however as a result of this he was fined £10 for encroaching into the street.
 In the 1740s and 1750s the building was used as the assembly rooms for the town's social functions.
 Subsequently, it has been used as an auction gallery and, as of 2010, houses a firm of solicitors.
-Reopened in October 2016 as a gallery, tearoom, deli, chocolatier, gifts and accessories.
-The top two floors of the building will be renovated and used as micro office space for artists studios and offices for startups, micro businesses operating in the creative industries.